CalebQ42/stupid-backend/DB.md

     "death": -1, //unix timestamp of the planned death of the API Key.
 If -1, the key has no planned expiration.
 Keys may be expired at any time without notice.
     "features": { //should be parsed as a map[string]bool.
 More features can be added as needed by the application.
         "log": true,
-        "registeredUsers": true,
+        "registeredUsers": true, //Create and authenticate registered users.
         "sendCrash": true,
         "backend": false, //Catch-all for backend site access.
 Might be removed and replaced with more granular control in the future.
         //Suggested features for data.
-API Key features should be managed by the DataApp.
+API Key data features should be checked by the DataApp.
         "appData": true, //Unathenticated requests
         "userData": true, //Authenticated requests
     }